An Act Amended

 “Not to you anyway.”
 Buffy overheard Fred mummer, setting the twins off laughing again.

 “Actually,” Harry contradicted the Hufflepuff’s point, “it might be a good idea.
-Lots of the books mention that it’s useful to practice with other’s wands.
+Lots of books mention that it’s useful to practice with other’s wands.
 If yours gets captured or damaged in combat you might need to use whatever wand you can get your hands on.”

 “We would have to go back to basics” Hermione mused, “Zacharias is right that it’s hard to control another’s wand, but it is considered a useful skill to have.
 Using another’s wand forces the user to strengthen their own control to counteract-“